csswizardry/csswizardry.github.com/_posts/2016-11-28-nesting-your-bem.md

 We’re increasing specificity, which is generally something we should always strive to avoid.

+## Use Cases

+If you would like to try rolling out this technique, it would be worth identifying some key use cases and starting from there.
+One that immediately springs to mind is grid systems.
+Time and time again I see developers trying to use `.grid__item` classes outside of the `.grid` parent, so if I were to start using this technique I would probably start there:

+    .grid.grid {  }

+      .grid .grid__item {  }

 ## To Use or Not to Use?